idelchi/godyl/README.md

 godyl tools.yml  --output ./bin
 ```

-Or use as a single tool:
+Or use to download a single tool:

 ```sh
 godyl idelchi/godyl --output ./bin
 ```

-When with a `single tool` mode, the `mode` will be set to `extract` by default.
+When used to download a single tool, the `mode` will be set to `extract` by default.

 Override `os` and `arch` to download a specific binary: